-A key consideration in all public policy initiatives will be the economic impact.
-Public Policy, whether implemented on the local level or internationally, is impacted by various economic theories, principles, and practicalities.
+A key consideration in all public policy initiatives will be the economic impact of the policies.
+Public policy, whether implemented on the local level or internationally, is impacted by various economic theories and practicalities.
 This course will provide a basic overview of economics, evaluate the crucial interaction between economics and public policy, and consider the impact this interaction has on the decision making process.

 Measurable Learning Outcomes

 Upon successful completion of this course, the student will be able to:

 - Articulate the key principles of economics and the different approaches to economic policy.

 - Interpret the economic impact of various public policy initiatives.